dfrnt-labs/terminusdb-docs-static/src/app/docs/connect-to-a-database-with-python-client/page.md

 media: []
 ---

-## TerminusCMS
+## TerminusDB

-If you have created a Team in TerminusCMS, and put an [API key](/docs/how-to-connect-terminuscms/) in your environment you can connect to an existing database in the following way:
+If you have created a Team in DFRNT TerminusDB cloud, and put an [API key](/docs/how-to-connect-terminuscms/) in your environment you can connect to an existing database in the following way:

 ```python
 team = "MyTeam",